Byrd Theatre: Architecture

 The theatre's architect and contractor was Fred Bishop, and is considered to be of a French Empire style design.
 Inside, the theatre contains orchestra seating (main) for 916 and balcony seating for 476.
 The balcony is open whenever attendance requires and occasionally at other times by making a donation to the Byrd Theatre Foundation.
 The interior features a lavish design by the Arthur Brunet Studios of New York.
-In addition to eleven Czechoslovakian crystal chandeliers, including an 18-foot, two-and-a-half ton chandelier suspended over the auditorium (with over 5,000 crystals illuminated by 500 red, blue, green and amber lights), the interior features imported Italian and Turkish marble, hand-sewn velvet drapes, and oil on canvas murals of Greek mythology.
-More unusual features included a central vacuum system and a natural spring which used to supply water to the air conditioning system.
+In addition to eleven Czechoslovak crystal chandeliers, including an 18-foot, two-and-a-half ton chandelier suspended over the auditorium (with over 5,000 crystals illuminated by 500 red, blue, green and amber lights), the interior features imported Italian and Turkish marble, hand-sewn velvet drapes, and oil on canvas murals of Greek mythology.
+More unusual features included a central vacuum system and a natural spring and pool in the basement which used to supply water to the air conditioning system.

 Built during the transition between silent and talking pictures, the designers outfitted the theatre with two sound systems.
 One of these was Vitaphone, a relatively new sound synchronization system using phonograph records that was commercially developed by Warner Brothers.
 "The Jazz Singer," generally acknowledged as the first talking film, was recorded using this system.
 The other original sound system was from Western Electric.
 Because at the time there was uncertainty whether "talkies" would continue to be popular and a significant number of the films distributed were still silent, the Byrd also included a Wurlitzer Theatre organ.

-The Wurlitzer Organ
+Wurlitzer organ

 The Wurlitzer organ of the Byrd Theatre is housed in four rooms on the fourth floor above the stage.
 The basement also houses a vacuum blower for the piano and an elevator room which raises the organ console to stage level for performances.
 There is an electrical and pneumatic switching system that aids the organist in choosing which pipes and other devices to use (all of the pipe work, bells, drums, and other effects are acoustic and not electronic).
 As the sound level of the pipes themselves cannot be changed, the sound levels in the actual auditorium are controlled by large slats called swell shades that open and close to control the volume and a tone chute that carries the sound from the fourth floor.

 There is a Lyon and Healy harp which is purely ornamental and does not play, along with a marimba that does play from the organ console in the right box.
 In the left box there is a Wurlitzer grand piano which can be played from the organ console or its own keyboard and a 37-note xylophone that plays from the console.

 House organists have been Carl Rhond, Wilma Beck, Waldo S. Newberry, Slim Mathis, Bill Dalton, Harold Warner, Eddie Weaver, Art Brown, James Hughes, Lin Lunde, and Bob Lent.
 In the 1950s, Dick Leibert made recordings playing the organ.
 The Wurlitzer is still played Saturday nights by current house organist Bob Gulledge.